MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-app.md

     1. Select **Save**.

 1. Select **Human Resources** to access the Human Resources app on AppSource, select **Get it now**.
-1. You will be redirected to the Power Platform admin center.
+1. You're redirected to the Power Platform admin center.
 2. Sign in to Power Platform admin center, select your environment, and then select **Install**.
 1. To check the status of the installation, in Power Platform admin center, select **Environments**, select your environment, and then, in the **Resources** section, select **Dynamics 365 apps**.
 If the installation is successful, the value in the **Status** column for Dynamics 365 Human Resources is changed to **Installed**.
 If the installation fails, try to install the app again by selecting **Retry installation** in Power Platform admin center.